Joan Neville (alleged witch)

 She was accused of having bewitched the nobleman Sir Orlando Bridgeman and to have caused his death by use of magic.

 She was executed by hanging in Kingston-upon-Thames 3 September 1660.
-Her trial belonged to the last witch trials in England to have resulted in an execution, since witch trials gradually became fewer after the restoration of 1660.
+Her trial belonged to the last witch trials in England to have resulted in an execution, since witch trials gradually became fewer after the Stuart Restoration of 1660.